-An on-site review at a FFVP school(s) will also be conducted to ensure compliance of the following:
+An on-site review will also be conducted to ensure compliance of the following:

-- FFVP snack is offered within the instructional school day, but outside the meal service times of the NSLP and SBP - Frozen, canned, dried and other types of processed fruits (unallowable FFVP expenses) are not menued - The following products are not allowed: fruit/vegetable juice (not even 100% juice), nuts, cottage cheese, trail mix, fruit or vegetable pizza, smoothies, fruit strips, drops or leather.
-(See the FNS FFVP:AHandbook for Schools for a more detailed list.) - Fresh fruits and vegetables are not provided to adults except for teachers who are in the classroom providing educational instruction during the FFVP snack service - Storage of the fresh fruits and vegetables for FFVP snacks and small supplies (paper/plastic goods and condiments for FFVP "vegetable" snacks only) for use in the FFVP - Observation of the preparation, distribution, and snack service of the FFVP snack of the day - Documentation of FFVP menus and classes with number of enrolled students (to know quantity to prepare) - Procedure for leftovers for the FFVP snack of the day - FFVP snacks are provided at "no cost" to the enrolled students and teachers (in the classroom) - FFVP advertising/marketing efforts to keep all involved informed - Internal and external partnerships established for additional success of the program
+- FFVP snack is offered within the instructional school day, but outside the meal service times of the NSLP and SBP. - Frozen, canned, dried, and other types of processed fruits are not allowable expenses. - The following products are not allowed: fruit/vegetable juice (not even 100% juice), nuts, cottage cheese, trail mix, fruit or vegetable pizza, smoothies, fruit strips, drops or leather.
+(See the FNS FFVP Handbook for a more exhaustive list.) - Fresh fruits and vegetables are not provided to adults except for teachers who are in the classroom providing educational instruction during the FFVP meal service - Storage of the fresh fruits and vegetables for FFVP snacks - Observation of the preparation of the FFVP snack of the day - Documentation of FFVP menus - Procedure for leftovers for the FFVP snack of the day

 Corrective Action must be used to address all FFVP violations.
 The Corrective Action prescribed must bring the participating school and/or SFA into compliance with Program requirements.
 Violations uncovered through the claim validation process must be addressed through Fiscal Action.
-The SA would recover the payment made to the SFA which is inconsistent with FFVP requirements.
+The SA would recover payment made to the SFA which is inconsistent with FFVP requirements.